 Murphy’s Law – if it can go wrong, it will go wrong.
 And anyone trying to sell their home has to be prepared to deal with it.
 If you know however what might go wrong you may be better prepared to put it right – or at least deal with situation without panicking.

 In these cases, don’t be offended.
 Often, even though home buyers will vocalize their intentions to make some big changes they will still go ahead and make an offer.
-It can be hard but sellers need to disconnect from their home emotionally whenever it is shown.
+It can be hard but sellers need to disconnect from their home emotionally whenever it is shown, which is why it’s best not to be around at all and leave everything to your real estate agent.

 So do you give in and take the lower offer or hold out for the right bid?
 That is up to you but you do need to understand that your home is only really worth what a buyer thinks it is.
 If you did all your homework and the offer is way below the asking price it may be prudent to refuse, you are probably being low balled.
 But if it is only off by a thousand or so you should still consider it, especially if there are a number of other similar properties for sale in your area.

 Unless they are truly offensive though, you really do have to grin and bear it.
 The family with all the screaming kids may end up being the ones that think that your home is the perfect one for them.
 Want to know the best way to deal with this one though?
-Whenever possible just don’t be there when your home is being shown.
-Take a break and let your Realtor deal with these little annoyances, they are used to it, believe me.
+Again, whenever possible just don’t be there when your home is being shown.
+Take a break and let your Realtor deal with these little annoyances, they are used to it, believe us.